cfkubo/dbmigrate.ai/README.md

 - Containerize the application using Docker. (not yet implemented)
 - Deploy the application to a kubernetes cluster. (not yet implemented)
 - Add AI Query Optimizer for psql
-- Enable as MCP Server and MCP tools
+- Enable as MCP Server and MCP tools (Working)
-- Guidance on Data Migration from Oracle to Postgres -  This should be outsourced to ETL like tool.
+- Guidance on Data Migration from Oracle to Postgres (This should be outsourced to ETL like tool)

 ---